narendrajethi220/MERN-Stack/README.md

 #8 Storing Registered User Data in an Online Database with Express and Mongoose.

-#9 Secure User Password using Bcryptjs
+#9 Securing User Password using Bcryptjs

+#10 Securing User Authentication with JSON Web Token (JWT)